RooHTaylor/PHP-Course/Introduction to PHP.md

 Arrays are indexed with integers starting with `0` by default.
 If you set only String keys and then append to the array it will take the next available integer value, which would be `0`.
 If you set integer key `5` and then append it will take the next available integer key, which it will assume is `6`.

-Access the data within an array by referencing it’s key within square brackets after the array name.
+Access the data within an array by referencing it's key within square brackets after the array name.
 [Reiterate that superglobal variables are arrays and are accessed as such.]

 ### Array Challenge ###